New to Practicing Yoga? Here’s Everything You Need to Get Started

 Does Yoga Count as Strength Training?

 The professional yogis I spoke with essentially said it depends on how you practice.
-“You're definitely building strength — especially in your core, arms, and legs — when you're holding poses like plank or the balancing poses,” says Mantiri.
+“You're definitely building strength, especially in your core, arms, and legs, when you're holding poses like plank or the balancing poses,” said Mantiri.
 “But it's not the same as lifting heavy weights at the gym.
 Yoga gives you functional strength.
 You're using your body weight as resistance.”

-“If you don’t do resistance training or lift weights already, then using your own body weight in yoga can be a great start,” says Fiona Jalinoos, a certified yoga and pelvic–floor yoga teacher who is based in Larchmont, New York, and offers classes online.
+“If you don’t do resistance training or lift weights already, then using your own body weight in yoga can be a great start,” explained Fiona Jalinoos, a certified yoga and pelvic floor yoga teacher based in Larchmont, New York, and offers classes online.
 “However, it isn’t a substitute for those things, and to develop or maintain muscle mass (especially in later life), you’ll need to lift weights beyond your own body weight, ideally.”

 What Types of Yoga Are Good for Beginners?

-Beginner yogis can really try any practice that interests them.
-But some types of yoga may be more challenging than others.
-Vinyasa, for example, is quite active and may be a bit too intense for someone just learning the various poses.
+Beginner yogis can really try any practice that interests them, but some may be more challenging than others. vinyasa, for example, is quite active and may be a bit too intense for someone just learning the various poses.

-Jalinoos recommends yin yoga: “Yin is a practice where poses are held for a long time (one to three minutes for beginners).
+Jalinoos recommended yin yoga.
+“Yin is a practice where poses are held for a long time (one to three minutes for beginners).
 Classes will focus on just a few poses, and the idea is that your muscles and connective tissue will begin to stretch and open the longer you hold the pose.
 It can be a very calming practice for the nervous system.”

 What Are Some Beginner-Friendly Yoga Poses?